Bangkok United F.C.: Stadium

-True BG Stadium is a football stadium in Thanyaburi, Pathum Thani, Thailand.
+In April 2025, Bangkok United announced that the club would relocate its home matches to True BG Stadium beginning from the 2025–26 Thai League 1 season.
 The stadium is currently shared with BG Pathum United.
 Previously known for its iconic three-sided main stand, the newly constructed fourth stand expanded the stadium's capacity to 15,114 spectators.
 It is located close to Bangkok.
+Bangkok United's move to True BG Stadium reflected the club's ambition to elevate its profile domestically and in regional competitions, while strengthening ties within its corporate and sporting partnerships.